Loading...

 This work is licensed under a Creative Commons Attribution 4.0 International License.

-Using Open, Shareable Consultation Worksheets to Promote Equitable Research Support
+Open Pedagogy in Practice: Using Shareable Consultation Worksheets to Promote Equitable Research Learning

-One-on-one library research onsultations provide valuable support, but it can be challenging for students to recall everything discussed once the meeting is over.
-To help students continue building their skills after a session, I created a shared editable online worksheet that captures search strategies, keywords, potential resources, and next steps in one document.
-Students retain access to their worksheets in Microsoft OneDrive and sometimes share them with peers, which allows the documents to serve as open, reusable learning tools that support transparency, student agency, and ongoing engagement, particularly for those who may not be able to return for a follow-up appointment.
+One-on-one library research consultations provide valuable support, but it can be challenging for students to recall everything discussed once the meeting is over.
+To help students continue building their skills after a session, I created a shared, editable online worksheet that captures search strategies, keywords, potential resources, and next steps in one document.
+Students retain access to their worksheets in Microsoft OneDrive and can choose to share them with peers, allowing the documents to function as open, reusable learning tools that support transparency, student agency, and ongoing engagement, particularly for those who may not be able to return for a follow-up appointment.